 Section 27.22.
 Noncompliance with conditions.

-[1] Any use, alteration or development of land or any construction, erection, alteration or modification of a building or structure must comply with any and all conditions. imposed by the Commission or the zoning enforcement officer in connection with approval of an application, or issuance of a permit.
+[1] Any use, alteration or development of land or any construction, erection, alteration or modification of a building or structure must comply with any and all conditions imposed by the Commission or the zoning enforcement officer in connection with approval of an application, or issuance of a permit.
 In the event any such conditions are not being complied with, the Commission is authorized, after due notice to all parties concerned and after granting full opportunity for a public hearing, to suspend, revoke or rescind approval and/or issuance of any application, certificate of appropriateness, permit, plat, rezoning or other matter.

 [2] Noncompliance with the aforesaid conditions shall be a violation of this Resolution, and a misdemeanor, and shall subject the applicant to enforcement proceedings under Chapter 33.
 Such conditions shall also be deemed contractual, and, in lieu of or in addition to any other remedies, the Commission may bring such legal actions against the applicant, his heirs, successors, assignees, and transferees as are required to bring compliance with, and specific performance of, such conditions.